symfony/symfony-docs/book/forms.rst

         }
     }

-This new class represents the product form, and can now be used to build a form object in the controller:
+This new class contains all the directions needed to create the product form.
+It can be used to quickly build a form object in the controller:

 .. code-block:: php